theo913987/theo913987.github.io/_pages/about.md

 - **Software Copyright (Pending)**: Lesion Recognition and Prediction System for AMD Based on Multidimensional OCT
   *Co-author*: Third Author
   *Filed on*: June 2025

+# 📖 Educations
+- *2019.06 - present*,B.ENG.
+Major in Computer Science and Technology, College of Computer Science and Technology (College of Big Data) , Taiyuan University of Technology, China

 # 🧠 Skills
 - Proficient in **Python**, familiar with the **PyTorch** framework